 If you experience any breakthrough bleeding or other symptoms that continue after you’ve stopped taking Elleste Duet, it’s a good idea to consult your doctor.

 Elleste Duet is available in three different strength dosages: Elleste Duet 1mg, Elleste Duet 2mg and Elleste Duet Conti.
 All are available to purchase from The Independent Pharmacy on the Elleste Duet product page.

 In the Elleste Duet 1mg pack, the 16 white tablets contain 1mg estradiol, and the 12 green tablets contain 1mg norethisterone as well as 1mg estradiol.
 In the 2mg pack, the 16 orange tablets contain 2mg estradiol, and the 12 grey tablets contain 2mg estradiol and 1mg norethisterone.
 Elleste Duet Conti tablets come in strips of 28 tablets that each contain 2mg estradiol and 1mg norethisterone, the dose does not change throughout the cycle.

 There are benefits to Elleste Duet 1mg, 2mg and Conti tablets, depending on your personal circumstances.
 Your doctor will usually prescribe the 1mg or Conti to start with.
-If you don’t feel any benefit or see much difference in your symptoms form the 1mg (if prescribed), then they will increase your dose to 2mg.
+If you don’t feel any benefit or see much difference in your symptoms from the 1mg (if prescribed), then they may increase your dose to 2mg.

 Some women do delay their periods when they are on Elleste Duet by taking extra tablets rather than sticking to the 28-day cycle.